-How to release Shiny Mew in Pokemon Go | Dexerto.com
+When and how Shiny Mew should release in Pokemon Go - Dexerto

 Something different

-Some trainers may not like the idea of having one chance to get Shiny Mew, especially if there's only a 10% chance of doing so.
+Some trainers may not like the idea of having one chance to get Shiny Mew, especially if there’s only a 10% chance of doing so, but this could happen.
 It should be bestowed upon the trainers that are most willing to get it.

 Maybe Niantic could try something a little different to keep everyone happy.
-Shiny Mew could be hidden behind some particularly difficult Special Research tasks (obviously not so difficult that it's infuriating).
+Shiny Mew could be hidden behind some particularly difficult Special Research tasks (obviously not so difficult that it’s infuriating or repetitive).

 To be granted access to it though, they could make it only accessible if you get, say, 14 or 28 Field Research stamps in a row.
 That way they could differentiate between the Pokemon Go players that really want, and are willing to put the effort in, to get Shiny Mew.